deividfsantos/assembly-service/README.md

 ```

 ### Decisions
+The choice of technologies was made because they are already stable and tested in the market, thus obtaining more security, they are also technologies that have a large community, which can be useful in solving possible problems.

 ### Used technologies
 - **Java 11**: Java is a consolidated language and is widely used in the market, for this reason the use of it.
 Together with Spring boot it is easy and simple to create API's rest.